wchaimanowong/perm_inv/README.md

-Experimental code for the numerical experiments in the AISTATS2025 paper: "Permutation Invariant Multivariate Distribution Functions: Statistical Testing and Density Estimation".
+Experimental code for the numerical studies in the AISTATS2025 paper: "Permutation Invariant Multivariate Distribution Functions: Statistical Testing and Density Estimation".

 perm_inv_test.py and perm_inv_test_dim.py: